guidorice/devblog/src/pages/points-within-polygons/index.md

    more points it's tasked with.
 Notice the Y-Axis is Log Scale, and the red and blue lines are diverging, not parallel, as the number of points increases.

-3. Turf.js was faster for one out of the six benchmarkes: 10 points and Complex polygons.
+3. Turf.js was faster for one out of the six benchmarks: 10 points and Complex polygons.
 I have a theory (untested) that is because of the cost of serializing the GeoJson to send it to the WASM module.
 WASM only knows about numbers and byte arrays.
 Everything else has to be serialized.
-In fact, for each function call, there are 6 geojson serialization steps!
+In fact, for each function call, there are 6 geojson serialization/de-serialization steps!

-## Serialize All The Things (tm)
+## Serialize All The Things

 ![Flowchart](./serialize-all-the-things.png)

-As suggested above in the discussion, some use cases might not see any performance gains with WASM if the cost of serialization is greater than the benefits gained by doing the computation in WASM.
+As suggested above in the discussion some use cases might not see any performance gains with WASM if the cost of serialization is greater than the benefits gained by doing the computation in WASM.